 Corporate cards: Netspend has many prepaid card solutions for corporate clients that are useful for both employers and employees.

-Widely accepted: The company has over 70,000 distribution locations across the country and 130,000 reload points where consumers can purchase and reload their prepaid cards.
+Widely accepted: The company has more than 70,000 distribution locations across the country and 130,000 reload points where consumers can purchase and reload their prepaid cards.
 These include retailers, convenience stores, grocery stores, check cashers, pharmacies and tax preparers.

 Best for: Those who can’t get a traditional bank account but need to make purchases and pay their bills.
 Also, these cards can be used by companies who want to use prepaid cards to fund a variety of situations, such as paying an employee’s bonus or managing employee expenses.